tc39/proposal-temporal/docs/plaindate.md

 If you don't need to know the order in which the two dates occur, then this function may be less typing and more efficient than `Temporal.PlainDate.compare`.

-Note that this function will return `true` if the two dates are equal, even if they are expressed in different calendar systems.
+Note that this function will return `false` if the two objects have different `calendar` properties, even if the actual dates are equal.

 If `other` is not a `Temporal.PlainDate` object, then it will be converted to one as if it were passed to `Temporal.PlainDate.from()`.